 If you do decide to take a flight, ideally you can stop in Basel for a night or two and see the city before heading out to Colmar.
 Another option to see an additional city is to fly from Paris to Zurich, instead.
 Direct flights to Zurich are generally cheaper than Basel—starting at $66—and from Zurich there are several daily trains to Basel and then onto Colmar.

 What to See in Colmar

 Colmar is in Alsace, part of the Grand Est Region of Champagne-Ardenne-Alsace-Lorraine.
 It is a delightful old city with half-timbered houses, narrow streets, and Venetian-style canals.
 It’s famous for the spectacular Issenheim Altarpiece in the Musée d’Unterlinden, one of Europe's greatest religious masterpieces.
-But Colmar has plenty of other attractions, as well, including the Musée Bartholdi, a museum dedicated to the Colmar-native and designer of the Statue of Liberty; its magical wintertime Christmas market; and the massive wine fair every year in July, celebrating the renowned Alsatian wine region.
+But Colmar has plenty of other attractions as well, including the Musée Bartholdi, a museum dedicated to the Colmar-native and designer of the Statue of Liberty; a magical wintertime Christmas market; and a massive wine fair every year in July that celebrates the renowned Alsatian wine region.